 We do not administer state assessments; instead, formative and authentic assessments inform our curriculum decisions.
 We offer parent-teacher conferences twice a year, as well as bi-annual progress reports that convey a thorough description of each child’s mastery of the content knowledge, without letter grades.mail

-The Elementary School program currently has four mixed-grade classrooms (two K/1s, a 2/3, and a 4/5), all of them serving students with a range of ages and skills.
+The Elementary School program currently has five mixed-grade classrooms (two K/1s, two 2/3, and a 4/5), all of them serving students with a range of ages and skills.
 As psychologist Lev Vgotsky describes in his “Zone of Proximal Development” theory, children working in collaboration with more capable peers are able to learn at a higher level.
 In our multi-age classrooms, children have expanded opportunities to both learn from and to teach one another as they develop a strong sense of community.

 Our 4th and 5th graders get to be the “big kids on campus,” taking on leadership roles and mentoring younger students without feeling the need to act like teenagers before their time.
 Our graduates leave prepared for the academic and social challenges of the best middle schools in the Bay Area.